 In a continuously changing environment, Governments have global security challenges like catastrophic events, irregular future warfare, and disruptive technologies.
 Jobs and markets are also high priorities.
 Defence security needs proper strategic planning that provides the best value solutions to the nation's national security strategy.
-The strategy involves the analysis tool that identifies the stakeholders in the strategic planning paradigm.
-(Murphy, R., & Beach, S. 2010) Opponents for banning autonomous weapons need to consider the threat to global peace and security, the principles of humanity and the public conscience (Gubrud, M. 2014).
+The strategy involves the analysis tool that identifies the stakeholders in the strategic planning paradigm (Murphy, R., & Beach, S. 2010).
+Opponents, for banning autonomous weapons, need to consider the threat to global peace and security, the principles of humanity and the public conscience (Gubrud, M. 2014).

 Killing people in war is the same as individual self-defence.
 Fighting an unjust war is meaningless and equally liable to some civilians who may be morally responsible for suffering the harms in war (McMahan, J. 2009).
-Future ware consists of increasingly populated technologies like artificial intelligence (AI) that act autonomously.
-The software controlling is "ethically blind" with decision-making capabilities that devoid of explicit moral reasoning.
+Future ware consists of increasingly populated technologies like Artificial Intelligence (AI), that act autonomously.
+The software controlling is "ethically blind" with decision-making capabilities that are devoid of explicit moral reasoning.
 There is a need for future warfare systems that factor ethical and moral considerations in decision making.
 Machine design and strategies need to be ethical and sensitive.
 (Wallach, W., & Allen, C. (2009).

-United States military during the War terror has set norms for military clinicians to conduct how to handle prisoners of war that use radioactive metal.
+United States military during the War terror has set norms for military clinicians to conduct how to handle Prisoners of War that use radioactive metal.
 There have been no updated Medical codes, nor the procedures for accountability of abuses in medical ethics are clear.
 The future wars need to articulate a vision for military-civilian dialogue in medical ethical practices (Miles, S. H. 2013).

 In unconventional combat, soldiers follow the laws of war.
 There are problems in protecting civilians from war atrocities.
 Battlefield-ethics training becomes relevant in the purview of Geneva Conventions.
-Asymmetric conflicts result in role ambiguities and ethical behaviour that are a dilemma to the modern soldiers due to insurgent tactics.
+Asymmetric conflicts result in role ambiguities and ethical behaviour that is a dilemma to the modern soldiers due to insurgent tactics.
 They have a greater responsibility to take difficult & timely independent moral decisions (Leaning, J., & Lappi, M. 2011).

-Unethical battlefield conduct have resulted in breakdowns towards non-combatants resulting in grave concerns in war.
-Evidences from battlefield-ethics training in the US showed combat experiences was the strongest predictor of unethical behaviour.
+Unethical battlefield conduct has resulted in breakdowns towards non-combatants resulting in grave concerns in war.
+Evidence from battlefield-ethics training in the US showed that combat experience was the strongest predictor of unethical behaviour.
 Leader-led battlefield ethics training helps understand and treat non-combatants, thereby reducing battlefield conduct.
 (Warner et al., 2011).

-New reactive behaviours implemented enables us to reach the goals of the robotic team in laboratory simulation, on DARPA's the Unmanned Ground Vehicles integrated with the Autonomous Robot Architecture (AuRA).
+New reactive behaviours implemented enable us to reach the goals of the robotic team in laboratory simulation, on DARPA's the Unmanned Ground Vehicles integrated with the Autonomous Robot Architecture (AuRA).
 The results demonstrated autonomous formations that were human-led, however, with restricted communications applications appropriate in different types of environments.
 (Balch, T., & Arkin, R. C. 1998).
-It was (Arkin, R. 2009) work at the US Army DARPA, Naval Research, that led to the lethal behaviour of Autonomous Robots that produces an "artificial conscience" in robots can make them better them potentially perform better and more ethically on the battlefield.
+It was (Arkin, R. 2009) the work at the US Army DARPA, Naval Research, that led to the harmful behaviour of Autonomous Robots, that produced an "artificial conscience" in robots and could make them perform potentially better and more ethically on the battlefield.
 The author examined why modern soldiers fail to make ethical decisions in war.
-This study looks at the construction of autonomous robotic system capable of ethically using lethal force.
-The autonomous robotic system is possible using the opinions of policymakers, public and military personnel in conformity to international law.
+This study looks at the construction of an autonomous robotic system capable of ethically using lethal force.
+The independent robotic system is possible using the opinions of policymakers, public and military personnesl in conformity to international law.